Assistance dog for a person who has mobility and/or balance problems:

 This type of dog can be trained to assist those with autism to better cope with public situations.
-These dogs are taught to apply deep pressure relief and comfort by pressing on a leg or lying on a child’s lap.
-Service dogs for autism can also encourage a child to stay with their parents in public by providing a handle or leash for the child to hold and aid the child with increasing social and life skills.
+These dogs are taught to apply deep pressure relief and comfort by pressing on a leg or lying on a person’s lap.
+They may also be used to encourage a person with autism to stay with their family member in public by providing a handle or leash for the person to hold and aid with increasing social and life skills.
 These dogs have full public access rights under the Americans with Disabilities Act.